-Citrus fruits increase the risk of asthma attack2.
-Cold dairy products
+Citrus fruits increase the risk of asthma attack

 Asthma patients should keep away from dairy products like milk, ice cream, yogurt, cheese as much as they can, as they can easily trigger an attack, which may include wheezing and coughing.

-Asthma patients should keep away from dairy products like milk, ice cream, yogurt, cheese
+Asthma patients should keep away from dairy products like milk, ice cream, yogurt, cheese3.
+Junk food

-Junk food is not only bad for your waistline but also for your lungs
+Junk food is not only bad for your waistline but also for your lungs4.
+Preservatives

-Preservatives are designed to increase the shelf-life of the foods
+Preservatives are designed to increase the shelf-life of the foods5.
+Shrimp

 Shrimps also contain sulfites that inhibit the growth of black spots on them, especially do not eat the frozen shrimps that are a sure-shot way to trigger attack.